G-Node/spike/deploy/deployment.md

 ## 1.2 PYTHON

 Befor all we will need a suitable python environment.
-I suggest to use the virtualenv package to set up the environment.
+I suggest to use the virtualenv package to set up the environment if other python dependent applications run on the same server.
 A Python 2.7.x is suitable or at least what the development was done with.

 I recommend to use "pip" to process the requirements.txt files.
 Else the python packages have to be installed manually.